Inequality and Poverty in a Global Economy Spring 2020

 Tribute to Hans Rosling: consumate development profession, the reason most development data is freely available, though he argued (at the U.S. State Department that the Demographic and Health Surveys are the best data in the world (his focus was health).
 See the CIPS Blog Entry Hans Rosling Guardian Obituary

-Hans Rosling 2007 TED talk: New insights on poverty (he doesn’t really swallow the sword…)
+Hans Rosling 2007 TED talk: New insights on poverty (does he really swallow the sword?)

 Bronx Development Advocates summarize and sing the 17 SDGS